 Being pregnant can be hard enough — especially near the end — but pregnancy in the sticky heat of summer is a whole different kind of miserable.
 The common complaints in pregnancy during the summer are dehydration, swelling in the feet, overheating, and constipation.
 Fortunately, there are steps you can take to make summer more bearable.

 The first thing pregnant women need to do during the heat is keep hydrated.
-The current recommendation for water intake is drinking 8–10 glasses of water each day.
+The current recommendation for water intake is to consume enough water until your urine is pale yellow; what you need to drink to get there will vary for each woman.
 Swelling in the feet can be alleviated by wearing TED hose (compression stockings) and elevating the legs when possible.

 If you’re traveling, it’s important to keep moving, whether you’re in an airplane, train, or on a long car ride.
 Standing and walking around increases blood flow to the legs and reduces the risk of a dangerous blood clot forming in the veins of your legs.

-The good news is that it’s generally safe to travel, including flying, until 32-34 weeks gestation for most low-risk pregnancies.
-After that, or if you have a high-risk pregnancy, it’s best to consult with your OB before booking the flight.
+The good news is that it’s generally safe to travel, including flying, into the third trimester for most low-risk pregnancies.
+Once you hit your 3rd trimester or anytime if you have a high-risk pregnancy, it’s best to consult with your OB before booking the flight.